-Herm, the EMU Royals’ mascot lion, was first spotted way back in 1983 as he cheered on EMU athletics teams and helped the Loyal Royals in fundraising and other athletics efforts.
-Herm is not a ferocious or highly competitive mascot.
-He is a warm, fuzzy guy who embodies welcoming friendliness, a trait that many visitors and new students use to describe the EMU community.
+Herm, the EMU Royals’ mascot lion, was first spotted back in 1983 as he cheered on EMU athletics teams and helped the Loyal Royals in fundraising and other athletics efforts.
+Herm is a warm, fuzzy guy who embodies welcoming friendliness, a trait that many visitors and new students use to describe the EMU community.

 Don’t forget to grab a Herm keychain or stuffed animal from the EMU bookstore.
 They make good presents for nieces and nephews!

+But one of the best parts of the job is taking in athletic events.
 I’ve been at so many great EMU games, cheering on the Royals as they scratch and claw their way to victory!
-The men’s and women’s basketball teams run through the NCAA championships were super exciting.
+The men’s and women’s basketball teams run through the NCAA championships in 2010 were super exciting.
 Both teams were tremendously talented and provided a ton of excitement to the Park View area!

 There has been “cat-like” quickness on the track, as well.
-I’ve watched Adam Starks, Jeremy Webster, Gail Guengerich, Laura Rosenberger, Amanda Webster, Michelle Leaman, Michael Allen and Dan Nafziger break records, win ODAC titles or advance to the NCAA Championships.
+I’ve watched Adam Starks, Jeremy Webster, Gail Guengerich, Laura Rosenberger, Amanda Webster, Michelle Leaman, Michael Allen, Dan Nafziger and Hannah Chappell-Dick break records, win ODAC titles or advance to the NCAAChampionships.

 Also, seeing the softball team become a perennial power and the NCAA record-breaking double that Erik Kratz hit in baseball is always a purrfect (sorry, I am a cat after all!) ending to an athletic year.